 The current fleet consists of the Sandown-class (single role mine hunting) with the variable-depth multi-mode 2093, and the Hunt-class (sweeping and mine hunting) fitted with the hull-mounted 2193.
 Supporting NATO operations, amphibious operations, securing Sea Lines of Communication, providing harbour defence and clearing legacy munitions the current fleet (even accepting recent minor small reductions) is highly effective.

-12 QinetiQ modified remote controlled Combat Support Boats (CSB) were also used to tow Australian Defence Industries (ADI) Mini Dyad System (MDS) and Pipe Noise Makers (PNMs) ahead of the RN minehunters as part of the SWIMS payload.
+12 QinetiQ modified remote-controlled Combat Support Boats (CSB) were also used to tow Australian Defence Industries (ADI) Mini Dyad System (MDS) and Pipe Noise Makers (PNMs) ahead of the RN minehunters as part of the SWIMS payload.
 It is worth noting that the system demonstrator was available within 3 weeks of order placement, a truly remarkable feat.

 It is difficult to say anything sensible about systems because the pace of change is amazing.
-The emerging research trends point to a removal of manpower from high threat locations, greater autonomy and high capacity data processing to support rapid environmental assessments to be made.
+The emerging research trends point to the removal of manpower from high threat locations, greater autonomy and high capacity data processing to support rapid environmental assessments to be made.

 Diver detection, ship/installation inspection and harbour/installation protection would also be a sensible inclusion.
-It is an area that needs greater emphasis an attack against offshore installations and harbours would have a significant impact to the UK.
+It is an area that needs greater emphasis an attack against offshore installations and harbours would have a significant impact on the UK.

-The RN has recently selected Atlas Elektronic to develop components of the next generation deployable systems and there is a wide variety of other systems to choose from.
+The RN has recently selected Atlas Elektronic to develop components of the next-generation deployable systems and there is a wide variety of other systems to choose from.